Some facts about neonicotinoids

 The measure was based on a risk assessment of the European Food Safety Authority (EFSA) in 2012.
 It prohibits the use of these three neonicotinoids in bee-attractive crops (including maize, oilseed rape and sunflower) with the exception of uses in greenhouses, of treatment of some crops after flowering and of winter cereals.
 At the same time, the applicants of the three substances were obliged to provide further data (so-called "confirmatory information") for each of their substances in order to confirm the safety of the uses still allowed.

-Following the assessment of this confirmatory information by EFSA of clothianidin, imidacloprid and thiamethoxam, the currently still possible outdoor usage can no longer be considered safe due to the identified risks to bees.
+Following the assessment of this confirmatory information by EFSA of clothianidin, imidacloprid and thiamethoxam, the remaining outdoor uses could no longer be considered safe due to the identified risks to bees.
+Therefore, the Commission services prepared in 2017 three proposals to completely ban the outdoor uses of the three active substances.

 EFSA has evaluated data collected in an open call for the review of the 2013 restrictions for the above-mentioned neonicotinoids as foreseen in Regulation (EU) No 485/2013.
 The deadline for this evaluation was postponed to February 2018 due to the amount of data to be assessed, the complexity of the request and to give Member States experts sufficient opportunity to comment on EFSA's draft conclusions.
 The EFSA Conclusions on the risk assessment for the active substances clothianidin, imidacloprid and thiamethoxam were published on the EFSA website on 28 February 2018.
-The Commission and the Member States will examine these conclusions thoroughly and depending on the outcome of this analysis, the Commission may propose to further modify the conditions of approval of these neonicotinoids.
+The Commission and the Member States have examined these conclusions thoroughly and concluded that they confirm the already identified risks for outdoor uses.

+In the light of these restrictions, the applicants for the renewal of approval of clothianidin, thiamethoxam and imidacloprid withdrew their applications.
+Consequently, the approval of these substances expired on 31 January 2019, 30 April 2019 and 1 December 2020, respectively.
 For another neonicotinoid, acetamiprid, EFSA established a low risk to bees.
 A ban or further restrictions of this substance is therefore neither scientifically nor legally appropriate.
 A draft Regulation proposing a renewal of approval has been presented to the Member States on 5-6 October 2017.
 The proposal was further discussed and presented to the Member States for opinion in the Regulatory Committee on 12 and 13 December 2017.
 The Committee gave a favourable opinion on the draft Regulation with a qualified majority of Member States.
+The Regulation renewing the approval until 28 February 2033 has been published in the Official Journal of the European Union.